 The changing seasons make it especially worthwhile to visit the Garden throughout the year.
 For a current seasonal description of the Lost Coast Brewery NPG, see Spring in the NPG by Mark Moore, Volunteer Curator of the LCBNPG.

-The Native Plant Garden provides visitors with striking examples of how native plants can be aesthetically integrated and used to conserve resources and cultiviate native habitat as well as to create a beautiful cultivated landscape.
-The resource-conserving benefits of using less water, fertilizer, pesticides, and maintenance as well as the overall positive impact on the environment will be emphasized in future native plant horticulture and landscape design classes as part of the HBGF Education Series.
+The Native Plant Garden also provides visitors with striking examples of how native plants can be aesthetically integrated into home landscapes which require little water, fertilizer, or pesticides.
+These resource-conserving benefits, along with low maintenance requirements will be emphasized in future native plant horticulture, identification, and landscape design classes as part of the HBG Education Series.

 Be inspired to learn more about our unique flora and how to incorporate native plants into your existing landscaping or new garden design!
 Come visit the Lost Coast Brewery Native Plant Garden at the Humboldt Botanical Garden.